Skip to main content

 • Select Tools: Choose a project planning tool that suits your team's preferences, whether it's a spreadsheet, Jira, or any other collaborative platform.

-• Assign Ownership: Assign a responsible team member to each action and set clear due dates to maintain accountability.
+• Assign Ownership and Due Dates: Assign a responsible team member to each action and set clear due dates to maintain accountability.

-• Follow Through: Establish regular check-ins, such as weekly standup meetings, to track progress, address challenges, and ensure alignment with the Mission's objectives.
+• Follow Through: Establish regular check-ins, such as weekly standup meetings, to track progress, address challenges, and ensure alignment with your growth objectives.

 Ready, Set, Assess!

 Conducting annual assessments of your automation program is essential for driving success and maximizing ROI.
-By structuring collaborative meetings and leveraging the Pathfinder Automation Program Self-Assessment, organizations can gain valuable insights, align stakeholders, and accelerate their automation journey.
+By structuring collaborative meetings and leveraging the assessment, organizations can gain valuable insights, align stakeholders, and accelerate their automation journey.

-Embrace the opportunity to assess, adapt, and advance your automation initiatives for continued success in Intelligent Automation.
+Embrace the opportunity to assess, adapt, and advance your automation initiatives for continued success in Agentic Process Automation.
 Start planning and gather your team for an annual checkup.